statecharts/statecharts.github.io/on-off-statechart.md

 The problem being solved is a bit contrived, and albeit the problem domain is relatively simple (turn a light on or off at the flick of a switch) it does a lot more than a simple boolean:

-- When the light is off, any attempts to turn it on again less than 2 seconds after it was turned off will fail.
+- When the light is turned off, any attempts to turn it on again less than 2 seconds after it was turned off will fail.
 Only when the switch hasn't been flicked for 2 seconds does the switch start "working" again
 - When a flick of the switch would cause the light to turn on, it doesn't actually cause the light to turn on until after 0.5 seconds.
 If the switch is flicked again, the light won't actually be turned on.
 - When a flick of the swith turns the light on after 0.5 seconds, any additional flicks of the switch are simply ignored for a further 0.5 seconds